We need to stop being smug about hot car deaths.

 Saying “that would never happen to me” or “what kind of monster forgets their baby in a car” is a gut reaction, made both out of a desire to protect yourself from the hurt, and as a way to assure yourself that because of your stellar parenting, you’ll never have to personally experience it.
 You’d never let that happen!
 You’re on your game!

 But this reaction is bullshit, because it could happen to you.

 On average, 37 kids in the US die every year from heat stroke.
 Every single one of these deaths are preventable.
-I’m positive that if you were to ask these grieving parents if they ever thought something like this could happen to them, they’d have answered with a resounding “no.” (This obviously doesn’t not pertain to the small portion of vile people who do this with the intention of murdering their kid.
+I’m positive that if you were to ask these grieving parents if they ever thought something like this could happen to them, they’d have answered with a resounding “no.” (This obviously does not pertain to the small portion of vile people who do this with the intention of murdering their kid.
 There’s a special circle in hell for folks like that.)

 Saying “that would never happen to me” may make you feel better about the situation, but in no way does it serve as a reliable precaution that will keep something like this from actually happening.

 We take precautions to keep other tragic accidents from harming our kids.

 We buy baby gates to keep them from tumbling down the stairs.
 We install locks on the windows to keep them from posing a fall risk.
 We put outlet covers on our electrical sockets and lower the temperature of our water heaters.
 We secure our dressers and bookshelves from being toppled over.
 Yet when it comes to the very real possibility of mistakenly leaving your kid in the car, many simply believe no preventative measures must be taken, because “that would never happen to me.”

 Each case is different, but in general, these are some common themes: